22 USC § 3005: Report to Congress Relating to the Commission on Security and Cooperation in Europe

-This report, submitted pursuant to Section 5 of the Act to Establish a Commission on Security and Cooperation in Europe, 22 U.S.C.
-3005 (1976), as amended, discusses U.S. policy objectives advanced in 2018 through the Organization for Security and Cooperation in Europe (OSCE).
+This report, submitted pursuant to Section 5 of the Act to Establish a Commission on Security and Cooperation in Europe, as amended, 22 U.S.C. § 3005, discusses U.S. policy objectives advanced in 2019 through the Organization for Security and Cooperation in Europe (OSCE).

 U.S. Policy Objectives

-The OSCE is the primary multilateral organization through which the United States advances the comprehensive political-military, economic and environmental, and human dimensions of security and stability in Europe and Central Asia.
-U.S. engagement in the OSCE helps advance democratic reform and sustainable economic development, address regional and transnational threats, combat human trafficking, prevent and resolve conflicts, support civil society and independent media, promote tolerance and non-discrimination, ensure military transparency and predictability, and defend human rights and fundamental freedoms.
-The vast majority of the OSCE’s 57 participating States share the United States’ commitment to OSCE principles as stated in the Helsinki Final Act.
+The OSCE is the primary multilateral organization through which the United States advances the comprehensive political-military, economic and environmental, and human dimensions of security throughout Europe and Eurasia.
+U.S. engagement in the OSCE helps advance democratic reforms and sustainable economic development, address regional and transnational threats, combat human trafficking, prevent and resolve conflicts, support civil society and independent media, promote tolerance and non-discrimination, ensure military transparency and predictability, and defend human rights and fundamental freedoms.
+The vast majority of the OSCE’s 57 participating states share the United States’ commitment to upholding the foundational Helsinki Final Act principles and comprehensive approach to security.

-In 2018, the United States countered efforts by the Russian Federation and other authoritarian states to undermine foundational OSCE principles and independent OSCE institutions, as well as evade accountability for contravening their OSCE commitments.
-The United States supported Ukraine’s sovereignty and territorial integrity within its internationally recognized borders, including its territorial waters, and pursued efforts to resolve the protracted conflicts in Georgia and Moldova as well as the long-running Nagorno-Karabakh conflict.
-The United States actively worked to modernize the Vienna Document, the premier confidence- and security-building measure among OSCE participating States, and address current security and military realities.
-The United States achieved consensus on a Ministerial decision on norms for small arms and light weapons and stockpiles of conventional ammunition.
-In addition to its financial contributions to the OSCE, the United States seconded approximately 120 U.S. citizens to OSCE institutions and supported extra-budgetary projects across all dimensions of security.
+In 2019 the United States supported Ukraine’s sovereignty and territorial integrity within its internationally recognized borders, including its territorial waters, and pursued efforts to resolve the protracted conflicts in Georgia, Moldova, and Nagorno-Karabakh.
+The United States worked to modernize the Vienna Document, the premier confidence- and security-building measure among OSCE participating states, and to address current security and military threat perceptions.
+In addition to its financial contributions to the OSCE, the United States seconded approximately 100 U.S. citizens to OSCE institutions and supported extra-budgetary projects across all dimensions of security.

 Preventing and Resolving Conflicts

-The United States continues to press Russia to withdraw its forces from Ukraine, end its support for its proxies in the Donbas, and return control of Crimea to Ukraine.
-We have called on Russia to order the forces it arms, trains, leads, and fights alongside to cease their harassment campaign against SMM monitors and to ensure full, unrestricted access for the Mission throughout territories not controlled by the Ukrainian government, including Crimea.
-Following the death in April 2017 of an American SMM member, the United States worked with partners to strengthen the SMM’s management practices, produce comprehensive guidelines to ensure greater professionalism and resilience within the difficult environment, and identify strong candidates to fill leadership positions
+The United States presses Russia to withdraw its forces from Ukraine, end its support for its proxies in the Donbas, and return control of Crimea to Ukraine.
+We called on Russia to order the forces it arms, trains, funds, leads, and fights alongside to cease their harassment of SMM monitors and ensure full, unrestricted access for the SMM throughout territories not controlled by the Ukrainian government, including Crimea.
+The United States is working with the SMM and TCG to achieve the goals laid out in the December 9 Normandy Quartet Summit in Paris, including new disengagement areas and crossing points across the Line of Contact.

-The United States supports OSCE’s work on Europe’s protracted conflicts and its leading role in key frameworks: the Geneva International Discussions (GID), which address the security and humanitarian consequences of the 2008 conflict in Georgia; the 5+2 talks to settle the Transnistrian conflict; and the Minsk Group, which works to resolve the Nagorno-Karabakh conflict.
-While Russia continues to obstruct major progress in the GID, the United States rallied Canada and European states to support Georgia in light of Russia’s continued occupation of the Georgian territories of Abkhazia and South Ossetia through strong statements &om the OSCE “Friends of Georgia” group on the l0th anniversary of Russia’s invasion of Georgia and at the December 2018 OSCE Ministerial in Milan.
-We also supported OSCE efforts that yielded significant progress on confidence building measures in the Transnistrian settlement process, particularly regarding the “package of eight” socio-economic deliverables, and continued to push for resolution of core political-military issues.
-The United States, as a Minsk Group Co-Chair, strongly supported Minsk Group activities to advance the peaceful settlement of the Nagorno-Karabakh conflict.
-Notably, the Minsk Group Co-Chairs organized three meetings of the Armenian and Azerbaijani foreign ministers in 2018, including in Milan in December, where the Ministers and Co-Chairs issued a joint statement affirming their commitment to work intensively toward a just and lasting peaceful settlement of the Nagorno-Karabakh conflict and to take steps to prepare the populations for peace.
+The United States supports the OSCE’s work on Europe’s protracted conflicts, including: its role in the Geneva International Discussions (GID), which address the security and humanitarian consequences of the 2008 conflict in Georgia; the 5+2 talks to settle the Transnistrian conflict; and the Minsk Group, which works to resolve the Nagorno-Karabakh conflict.
+While Russia and its proxies continue to obstruct major progress in the GID, the United States rallied partner states to support Georgia in light of Russia’s continued occupation of the Georgian territories of Abkhazia and South Ossetia.
+At the December 2019 OSCE ministerial in Bratislava, the “Friends of Georgia” issued a joint statement rejecting the legitimacy of the “elections” held by de facto authorities in Georgia’s Abkhazia and South Ossetia regions and reaffirming their support for Georgia’s sovereignty and territorial integrity.
+We also supported OSCE efforts that yielded progress on confidence-building measures in the Transnistrian settlement process, particularly the “package of eight” socio-economic deliverables, and continued to encourage resolution of core political-military issues.
+OSCE foreign ministers released a 5+2 statement at the OSCE ministerial that reiterated support for Moldova’s sovereignty and territorial integrity within its internationally recognized borders with a special status for Transnistria.
+The United States, as a Minsk Group co-chair country alongside France and Russia, jointly led Minsk Group activities to advance the peaceful settlement of the Nagorno-Karabakh conflict.
+Notably, the co- chairs organized five meetings of the Armenian and Azerbaijani foreign ministers in 2019, including consultations in Washington, DC in June, the first time in many years that such talks were held in the United States.
+The co-chairs issued a joint statement at the OSCE ministerial encouraging the Armenian and Azerbaijani foreign ministers to continue meeting in 2020 and facilitate negotiations at the highest level under co-chair auspices and affirming their commitment to work intensively toward a just and lasting peaceful settlement of the conflict.

-The United States continues to press for modernization of the Vienna Document to increase military transparency and predictability.
-Before the OSCE Ministerial in December, we built support for initial updates to the Vienna Document that would increase military transparency by lowering the thresholds for notifications and observations of military exercises and increase the size of evaluation teams.
-Although OSCE participating States did not reach a decision at the Ministerial Council in Milan that would have adopted these measures, they were strongly supported by NATO and EU states.
-The United States seeks to leverage that momentum to pursue these measures and more substantive updates to the Vienna Document in 2019.
+The United States continued to press for modernization of the Vienna Document to increase military transparency and predictability.
+We co-sponsored a unitary Vienna Document modernization proposal that was introduced during the October 23, 2019 OSCE Forum for Security Cooperation (FSC) Security Dialogue, together with 32 other participating states.
+The new modernization package, which streamlined previous years’ proposals, would mitigate concerns about so-called “snap” exercises, address risks associated with military accidents, increase military transparency by lowering the thresholds for notifications and observations of military exercises, and increase the size of evaluation teams.
+Although the new proposal rejuvenated momentum for Vienna Document modernization, OSCE participating states did not reach a decision at the December 2019 Ministerial Council in Bratislava that would have adopted these measures.
+Russia alone reiterated its opposition to Vienna Document modernization, while NATO Allies and partners expressed strong support.
+The United States seeks to leverage that momentum to pursue substantive updates to the Vienna Document in 2020.

-The Structured Dialogue (SD) on current and future challenges and risks to security in the OSCE area, which was launched in April2017, serves as a unique forum for frank discussion on security issues important to OSCE participating States.
-SD discussions have addressed issues in all OSCE dimensions, focusing on participating States’ key sources of threat perception.
-Among the topics discussed in 2018 were violations of international legal and political commitments, including concerns about Russia’s multifaceted campaign to destabilize eastern Ukraine and Crimea; the protracted conflicts; migration; terrorism; cyber warfare and malign activities; and the risk of military incidents in light of the increase in military activities since 2014.
-We want deepened SD discussions to continue into 2019, driven by the concerns identified by participating States, with no predetermined outcomes beyond enhancing regional stability.
+The Structured Dialogue (SD) on current and future challenges and risks to security in the OSCE area, which was launched in April 2017, serves as a unique forum for frank discussion on security issues important to OSCE participating states.
+SD discussions have addressed issues in all OSCE dimensions, focusing on participating states’ key sources of threat perception.
+Among the topics discussed in 2019 were violations of international legal and political commitments, including concerns about Russia’s multifaceted campaign to destabilize eastern Ukraine and Crimea; the protracted conflicts; migration; terrorism; cyber warfare and other malign activities; and the risk of military incidents in light of the increase in military activities in the region since 2014.
+The United States pressed for continued discussions on hybrid tactics, which undermine security throughout the OSCE region.
+We want deepened SD discussions to continue into 2020, driven by the concerns identified by participating states.

 Countering Transnational Threats